-If you’ve ever glanced over to see your cat’s tongue partially sticking out of his mouth, you might have wondered if there was something wrong with him.
+If you’ve ever glanced over to see your cat’s tongue partially sticking out of their mouth, you might have wondered if there was something wrong with them.
 The truth is, some cats do stick their tongues out from time to time, and in most cases, this behavior is completely normal and nothing to worry about.
 In fact, the behavior has even been deemed the “blep” online, and there are countless photos of cats looking silly with their tongues partially out.
 So, why do cats blep?
 There are a few potential causes behind this behavior and your cat’s funny-looking, tongue-half-out appearance.

 Sometimes cats let their tongue hang out a little because they’re missing their canine teeth.
-These teeth help keep the tongue within the mouth, so if your cat is missing one or two of these teeth, it’s more likely that his tongue will slip out from time to time.
+These teeth help keep the tongue within the mouth, so if your cat is missing one or two of these teeth, it’s more likely that their tongue will slip out from time to time.

-- Dental issues: If your cat is having a dental issue, he might stick his tongue out in response.
+While in many cases it’s normal for your cat to stick their tongue out a little bit, there can be physical issues behind this behavior that require more attention.
+If your cat is having a dental issue, they might stick their tongue out in response.
 Issues like an abscess, gum disease, or even tooth decay can be painful and might elicit this behavior.
-Inflammation or an infection can also prompt your cat to stick his tongue out.
+Inflammation or an infection can also prompt your cat to stick their tongue out.

 If you’re worried that your cat’s behavior is unusual and might be caused by a health issue, schedule an appointment with your vet.
 Your vet will probably start with a thorough examination of your cat’s mouth and throat.
 Then, they’ll probably do an overall wellness exam to make sure there aren’t any other significant health problems going on.

-A cat sticking his tongue out is often pretty normal.
+A cat sticking their tongue out is often pretty normal.
 How often you see this behavior really depends on your cat.
 Some cats almost never do this, while others might stick their tongues out several times a day.
 With several potential causes behind this behavior, you will need to observe your cat carefully to determine just what’s prompting this.
 In most cases, the behavior is harmless, but sometimes it can indicate an underlying health issue that needs a look.
-If your cat is sticking his tongue out an unusual amount, or if you see it paired with excessive drool or blood, call your vet right away to have your cat checked out.
+If your cat is sticking their tongue out an unusual amount, or if you see it paired with excessive drool or blood, call your vet right away to have your cat checked out.
 Otherwise, keep an eye on this behavior just in case, but chances are your cat is just fine.